 Most mechanisms with which I am familiar involve myriad part-whole relations, some of which are more aggregative in nature, and some of which are less so.
 Many things brains do, for example, involve the flux of ions across a membrane, which flux is closer to the aggregative than the mechanistic end of the organizational spectrum.
 Other things brains do (such as the developing grid cells in the entorhinal cortex) require precisely organized relations among the activities of cells in and around the entorhinal cortex.
-This organizational spectrum from aggregate to mechanism covers all the relations that go into levels of organization, the superordinate class.

-In levels of mechanisms, the relata are some activity or property of a mechanism as a whole, and the activities, properties, or organizational features of its components (its relevant parts and organization).
-Some component, X's $\varphi$ -ing, is at a lower mechanistic level than S's $\psi$ -ing if and only if X's $\varphi$ -ing is a component in S's $\psi$ -ing, that is, if and only if X's $\varphi$ -ing is a relevant spatiotemporal part of S's $\psi$ -ing.
+This organizational spectrum from aggregate to mechanism covers all the relations that go into levels of organization, the superordinate class.19 whole,20 and the activities, properties, or organizational features of its components (its relevant parts and organization).
+Some component, X's φ -ing, is at a lower mechanistic level than S's ψ -ing if and only if X's φ -ing is a component in S's ψ -ing, that is, if and only if X's φ -ing is a relevant spatiotemporal part of S's ψ -ing.
 In levels of mechanisms (as opposed to aggregates) lower-level components are organized together to make up some behavior or property of the whole; in aggregates, the properties of the parts are summed.